 Hip and groin stretching exercises

-These exercises are important for recovering from groin strains, piriformis syndrome, and other hip and groin related injuries.
+These exercises are important for recovering from groin strains, piriformis syndrome, and other hip and groin-related injuries.

-- Standing groin stretch (play video)
+• Standing groin stretch

-- Long adductor stretch (play video)
+• Long adductor stretch

-- Piriformis stretch (play video)
+• Piriformis stretch

-- Hip flexor stretch (play video)
+• Hip flexor stretch

-Read more on hip & groin stretching.
+Read more on hip & groin stretches.

 Back stretching exercises

+Back stretching is important to include in your general training routine to help prevent injury and even improve sports performance.
 If you have back pain or any kind of back injury then it is important to get professional advice as some back exercises may not be suitable.

-Read more on back stretching exericses.
+Read more on back stretches.

 Shoulder stretching exercises

-Read more on shoulder stretching exercises.
+Read more on shoulder stretches.

 Elbow and wrist stretching